ystia/yorc/doc/secured.rst

       "verify_incoming_rpc": true,
       "verify_outgoing": true
     }

+In the above example, the encryption is enabled for the gossip traffic inside the Consul cluster.
+Check Consul documentation for details `network traffic encryption <https://www.consul.io/docs/agent/encryption.html>`_.

 You can also consult this `Blog <http://russellsimpkins.blogspot.fr/2015/10/consul-adding-tls-using-self-signed.html>`_.
 You may found useful information about how to install CA certificate in the OS, in case you get errors about trusting the signing authority.